-LPG charts path to zero emissions across SA by 2045
+LPG charts path to zero emissions across the NT by 2045

 12 March 2023

-WITH 135,000 South Australian homes relying on LPG for in-home cooking, hot water and heating (some 2 million nationally), new research demonstrates eight distinct, commercially viable pathways for Australia's LPG sector to achieve not only net zero emissions, but actual zero, by 2045.
+WITH over 20,000 Territorian homes relying on LPG for in-home cooking and hot water (some 2 million nationally), new research demonstrates eight distinct, commercially viable pathways for Australia's LPG sector to achieve not only net zero emissions, but actual zero, by 2045.

-"LPG supply in SA will begin the transition to 100% renewable and net zero emission from 2025," Gas Energy Australia CEO Brett Heffernan explained.
+"LPG supply in the NT will begin the transition to 100% renewable and net zero emission from 2025," Gas Energy Australia CEO Brett Heffernan explained.
 "It starts with three biodiesel/Sustainable Aviation Fuel plants slated for opening from 2025 in WA and Queensland.

 "These projects alone will generate 3.5PJ (or almost 135 million litres) of 100% renewable LPG as a by-product, thereby replacing 11% of current LPG demand in Australia to begin the transition to replacing all conventional LPG by 2045.